ShylaTatum/pandas-challenge-1/README.md

 whole.
 It looks for collective answers.
 Below is a summary of an analysis from the data as a whole:

 ### Summary of Findings

 >Client 24741, with over 36.5 million in profit, is the most profitable client from this data.
-Client 33615 had a lower profit margin,
+Client 33615 was the 5th highest
->it had a profit of 2.2 million on a total revenue of 8.37 million, most of the sale was covering cost of production and shipping resulting
+>in total profit had a lower profit margin than client 24741.
+With a profit of 2.2 million on a total revenue of 8.37 million,
->in a lower ratio of profit to sales than compared to the number 1 client.
+>the 6.17 million cost meant a large portionof the sale went to cost.
+The number 1 client, client 24741, had 82.26 million in
+>profit and the cost was 45.68 million, making for a better return on investment than the 5th highest client.

 ## Citations